Gangezilla/8080emu/README.md

 #### Toggling bits

-We use XOR with 1 toggle a bit, which will always flip a 0 to a 1, and a 1 to a 0.
+We use XOR with 1 to toggle a bit, which will always flip a 0 to a 1, and a 1 to a 0.
 The formula for this looks like `x ^= (1 << n)`.
 Side note, XOR is a logical operation short for exclusive or if ONLY one bit is set.
 It's function table looks like this:

 ```
 a | b | a ^ b |